 • Proposed the creation of the Commission for the Environment.

-• Proposed the creation of the Environment and Resource Conservation Department (ERCD), the new county department dedicated to dealing with environmental issues.
+• Proposed the creation of the Environment and Resource Conservation Department (ERCD), the county department dedicated to dealing with environmental issues.
+(The name of this department was changed in April 2010 to Environment, Agriculture, Parks and Recreation.)

 • Proposed the creation of the county's comprehensive land preservation program, the nationally recognized "Lands Legacy Program."